Three CMS Teachers Honored with ASC Lifetime Achievement Award

 Ronny Reddig, an educator of 27 years, currently teaching at Piedmont Middle School.
 Courtesy of ASC

-Reddig has spent 27 years serving Charlotte-Mecklenburg Schools, currently teaching at Piedmont Middle School.
-Recently selected as the 2016 Magnet Schools of America Teacher of the Year for Region IV, Reddig takes a more holistic approach to education and holds leadership positions in the International Baccalaureate Committee at his school and the Young Black Leadership Alliance.
-Reddig encourages students to engage with multiple perspectives of history, promoting equity and diversity in his classroom.
+An educator of 27 years, Reddig currently teaches at Piedmont Middle School.
+Recently selected as the 2016 Magnet Schools of America Teacher of the Year for Region IV, Reddig takes a holistic approach to education and holds leadership positions on the International Baccalaureate Committee at his school and with the Young Black Leadership Alliance.
+He encourages students to engage with multiple perspectives of history, promoting equity and diversity in his classroom.

 Read next: